 Karl Kelsey

-Professor of Epidemiology and Pathology and Laboratory Medicine, Center for Children's Environmental Health, Center for Epidemiologic ResearchA board-certified occupational physician who pioneered the development of molecular cancer epidemiology and epigenomics.
+Professor of Epidemiology and of Pathology and Laboratory MedicineA board-certified occupational physician who pioneered the development of molecular cancer epidemiology and epigenomics.
 His research uses epigenomic methods to develop immunomethylomics, a new field applying immune biomarkers to epidemiology.

 -